Meeting guidelines, formats, group consciousness and hierarchy for parental alienation support groups.

 - PA-A is a 12 step recovery focused group.
 We are a place to come and share our experience in a general way, our strength and hope.

 - This is one of the only places that recovery is centered over our stories.
-If you are looking for a community to just rehash your story this is not the right group for you.

 - By focusing on recovery we can find a path through a seemingly endless, hopeless impossible space.
 Recovery is a language we share in order to re-engage with our lives in a more integrated useful way.

 - The possibility of secondary trauma is incredibly high as we are all facing massive challenges emotionally and spiritually.
 Our words and stories have an impact way beyond our intentions.
-Recovery based sharing is a non negotiable part of our community.

 DO I HAVE ANY SAY IN HOW MEETINGS of PARENTAL ALIENATION SUPPRT GROUPS ARE RUN AND WHAT FORMATS ARE USED?